wstorey/AdventOfCode2020/README.md

 # AdventOfCode2020
 Just wanna see how many of these I can do!

-Want to use C, Js &amp; Python possibly.
+Want to use ~~C~~ Js &amp; Python possibly.